Bharathraam99/faiProject/README.md

 Instructions to run

+# General Instruction to see the results of each algorithm and run the comparison chart
+1. Clone the Repo
+2. Genetic Algorithm Results -> genetic_algorithm/processed_data/optimized_portfolio.csv
+3. Reinforcement Learning Results -> Reinforcement learning/RL_portfolio_weights.csv
+4. Markowitz Mean Variance Results -> markowitz_mean_variance/ouput/markowitz_output.csv
+5. To see the comparison chart of all the three algorithms run algoComparator.py

+Below are steps to retrain each of the algorithms from scratch
 # Genetic Algorithm

 1. Run genetic_algorithm/data_tranformation.py -> Prepares the data (cleaned dataset, covariance matrix, mean returns) from raw data for the genetic algorithm